I’m having trouble concentrating this morning because something is bothering me.

 To be honest, it’s not just the dentist that has me preoccupied.
 I got some rather bad news yesterday that will have a big impact on my finances going forward.

-What I need to do is turn the two things that are worrying me at the moment (what I might consider negatives) into big juicy positives or at the very least come to terms that the negative fallout might not be as bad as I think.
+What I need to do is turn the two things that are worrying me at the moment (what I might consider negatives) into big juicy positives or at the very least come to terms with the thought that the negative fallout might not be as bad as I think.

-There are always going to be things we need to do that we really don’t want to.
+There are always going to be things we need to do that we really don’t want to do.
 That’s just part of life.

 Sometimes we simply need to bite the bullet, adopt the right attitude and get it done and dusted, then it’s back to doing the things that really make us happy.

 If you enjoyed this post, please share it with your friends on social media.
 They just might need an extra dose of inspiration to get something done today!